An evolving list of online tools that I find useful in my workflow.

 - Your text will have the same styles as your website

-Want to make your web images even smaller?
+Want to make your web images smaller for better performance?

 Need to generate some placeholder text?

 Need to convert units or do a calculation?

 - Use Google or Spotlight Search on a Mac